JKRhb/MAVERIC-Project.github.io/_posts/2022-04-01-maveric-start.md

 ---
 layout: single
-title: "BMWK project "MAVERIC" to simplify the utilization of 5G in corporate networks"
+title: "BMWK project \"MAVERIC\" to simplify the utilization of 5G in corporate networks"
 ---

 ***Xantaro Deutschland, the NVL Group with shipyard locations in both the